Member tool: CIPD Buddy AI

 Essential points

-• Employers should distinguish between different forms of sickness absence.
+• Employers need to understand and distinguish between different forms of sickness absence.

-• Authorised short-term absences may include attending medical appointments and sickness absence.
+• Authorised absences may include attending medical appointments and sickness absence that is correctly reported by the employee.

-• Authorised absences should be managed in accordance with an organisation's policies on sickness absence.
+• Authorised sickness absences should be managed in accordance with an organisation's policies on sickness absence.

 Disclaimer